Stability in Online Coalition Formation: Results

 \subsection{Contractual Individual Stability and Pareto Optimality}

-Next, we consider CIS, which is the weakening of CNS, where an agent in the welcoming coalition can also veto a single-agent deviation. \Cref{alg:CNSsymFEG} can be used to compute CIS partitions, even if we allow for strict and symmetric ASHGs as input.
-However, our next result achieves even more and shows the existence of an online algorithm for computing PO partitions in strict (and possibly nonsymmetric) ASHGs.
+Next, we consider CIS, the weakening of CNS, where an agent in the welcoming coalition can also veto a single-agent deviation. \Cref{alg:CNSsymFEG} can be used to compute CIS partitions, even if we allow for strict and symmetric ASHGs as input.
+However, our following result achieves even more and shows the existence of an online algorithm for computing PO partitions in strict (and possibly nonsymmetric) ASHGs.
 Recall that PO is a stronger notion than CIS.
-The presented algorithm is an online adaptation of serial dictatorships, an algorithmic approach that is known to be successful for offline ASHGs \citep{ABS11c,Bull19a} and online fair division \citep{AlWa19a}.\footnote{Similar to the online fair division literature, our online serial dictatorship algorithm can be shown to have the additional desirable property of strategyproofness.} The idea is to assign a dictator with every created coalition and these are asked in the order of their arrival whether they want newly arriving agents to be part of their coalition.
+The presented algorithm is an online adaptation of serial dictatorships.
+This algorithmic approach is known to be successful in achieving Pareto optimality for offline ASHGs \citep{ABS11c,Bull19a} and online fair division \citep{AlWa19a}.\footnote{Similar to the online fair division literature, our online serial dictatorship algorithm can be shown to have the additional desirable property of strategyproofness.} The idea is to assign a dictator to every created coalition, and these are asked in the order of their arrival whether they want newly arriving agents to be part of their coalition.

 \begin{theorem} There exists a deterministic online algorithm, which always outputs a PO partition for strict ASHGs. \end{theorem}